 In a public instance, network communication happens over the open internet, which is not recommended for critical environments.
 To securely access your data sources, always execute your pipelines from a private instance in your execution environment.

-When you design your pipeline, you can't access data sources on the open internet from a private instance.
+In Cloud Data Fusion version 6.4, when you design your pipeline, you can't access data sources on the open internet from a private instance.
 Instead, you design your pipeline in a tenant project using a public instance to connect to data sources on the internet.
 After you've built your pipeline, move it to a customer project and execute it in a private instance, so that you can control VPC policies.
 You must connect to your data from both projects.